Choose a college

 Friday, March 21, 12 noon MT – "From the Front Row to the Front Lines: Female Geographers and the Mainstreaming of Feminist Geographies"

 Throughout the 20th century, the role of women in geography underwent a powerful transformation.
-This presentation, from Student Mentor Erinn P. Nicley, will examine early female pioneers in geography before turning to the rise of new female voices and perspectives from the 1980s to the present.
+This presentation, from Program Mentor Erinn P. Nicley, will examine early female pioneers in geography before turning to the rise of new female voices and perspectives from the 1980s to the present.
 Specifically, it will discuss the development of both geographic research on gender and the more recent emergency of feminist geographic theories and perspectives.

 Tuesday, March 25, 10 a.m.
 MT – "Muses Unbound: Women Finding Voice in and through Their Imprisonment"